StartADAM/bluemarz/docs/Examples.md

     print(f"A:{res.last_run_result.messages[0].text}")
 ```

 The same basic example is initially used.
-Then, a new Agent (agent2) is retrieve and added to the Session.
-Next messages (task.add_message()) are sent to it.
+Then, a new Agent (agent2) is retrieved and added to the Session.
+Next, messages (task.add_message()) are sent to the Agent.